Variable speed of light

 A variable speed of light (VSL) is a feature of a family of hypotheses stating that the speed of light may in some way not be constant, for example, that it varies with frequency, in space, or over time.
 Accepted classical theories of physics, and in particular general relativity, predict a constant speed of light in any local frame of reference and in some situations these predict apparent variations of the speed of light depending on frame of reference, but this article does not refer to this as a variable speed of light.
 Various alternative theories of gravitation and cosmology, many of them non-mainstream, incorporate variations in the local speed of light.

 Attempts to incorporate a variable speed of light into physics were made by Robert Dicke in 1957, and by several researchers starting from the late 1980s.

 VSL should not be confused with faster than light theories, which depends on a medium's refractive index or its measurement in a remote observer's frame of reference in a gravitational potential.
 In this context, the "speed of light" refers to the limiting speed c of the theory rather than to the velocity of propagation of photons.

 Historical proposals

 Background

 While the speed of light is generally considered to be a constant, the idea that physical "constants" might be variable has a long history.
-One of early proposals was Dirac large numbers hypothesis.
+One of early proposals was the Dirac large numbers hypothesis.
 Looking for variation in these constants is an important way of testing the physical laws.